cloudflare/workers-docs/reference/runtime/apis/streaming.md

 #### Properties

-- `desiredSize`: Returns the desired stream needed to fill the stream's internal queue, as an integer.
-This value can be used to determine when to apply backpressure.
-If the queue is full, this number can be negative, and if it is zero, the stream is closed.
+- `desiredSize`: Returns the desired size needed to fill the stream's internal queue, as an integer.
+Will always return 1, 0 (if the stream is closed), or `null` (if errored).
 - `closed`: A promise that indicates whether the writer is closed, or not.
 The promise will be fulfilled when the writer stream is closed, and will reject if there is an error in the stream.
-- `ready`: A promise that resolves when the internal queue is ready to accept new write operations: if backpressure is being applied, the promise will remain pending, and if the stream errors, the promise will reject.

 #### Methods

 - `abort(reason)`: If the writer is active, aborting it will behave similarly to `WritableStream`'s `abort` method.
 An optional `reason` string can be passed (intended to be human-readable) to indicate the reason for the cancellation.
-Returns a promise, which fulfills with the `reason` parameter.
+Returns a promise, which fulfills with `undefined`.
 Note: any data that has not yet been written will be lost.
 - `close`: Attempt to close the writer.
 Remaining writes will finish processing, before the writer is closed.
-Returns a promise that fulfills with undefined if the writer successfully closes and processes remaining writes, or rejects if any errors are encountered.
+Returns a promise that fulfills with undefined if the writer successfully closes and processes remaining writes, or rejected if any errors are encountered.
 - `releaseLock`: Releases the writer's lock on the stream.
 Once released, the writer will no longer be active.
 - `write(chunk)`: Writes a chunk of data to the writer.
 Returns a promise to indicate whether the operation has succeeded or failed.